ristiisa/pocketrgb-et/README.md

 * Create a branch with Pokémon names replaced with their Hepburn/Trademarked Japanese names (https://docs.google.com/spreadsheets/u/0/d/18NN_FWd8pZBRk7cZPjj-pN17jDVKyMSgfPf_fbfyBIo/htmlview#)
 * Create a branch with Character names replaced with the Romaji names from Bulbapedia (https://bulbapedia.bulbagarden.net/wiki/List_of_characters_in_other_languages)
 * Create a final branch without either before adding both to master
+* Look into Unexpected Counter Damage Bug further to see if I can propperly port Jojobear13's fix without build errors

 ## To-Verify